Recognizing medical emergencies

 WHAT TO DO IF SOMEONE NEEDS HELP:

-- Stay calm, and call your local emergency number (such as 911).
+- Stay calm and call 911 or your local emergency number.

 - Start CPR (cardiopulmonary resuscitation) or rescue breathing, if necessary and if you know the proper technique.